Liangwei-0521/Liangwei-0521/README.md

 ## Hi there 👋, I'm Liangwei!

-I am a master's student planning to pursue a Ph.D.
-I am currently working as an AI Algorithm Engineer at a leading company and am always looking for new challenges and growth opportunities
+I am a PhD student whose research focuses on Deep Reinforcement Learning, AIGC, and Information Science, and I continue to follow the latest developments in AI and aspire to contribute to that community!

 - 🔭 Deep learning, Reinforcement learning, Operations research and optimization
 - ⛏️ Python, C++, Linux